sebedard-creator/MixCanvas/README.md

   clutter the timeline with hundreds of visible nodes.
 - Under the hood, Draw still preserves the detailed automation points required by the audio engine.
 The simplified line is only a clearer way to edit it.
-- Automation that belongs to a moved clip follows that clip, so a beatmatching adjustment does not destroy the transition you already made.
+- Automation belongs to the lane, not to the clip: it stays at the beats where you drew it when a clip moves.
+Removing a clip does clear the automation that was only its own, without touching a neighbour's.

 ## Sound and mix tools